oapicf/pinterest-sdk/clients/java/generated/docs/BoardsApi.md

     OAuth pinterest_oauth2 = (OAuth) defaultClient.getAuthentication("pinterest_oauth2");
     pinterest_oauth2.setAccessToken("YOUR ACCESS TOKEN");

+    // Configure OAuth2 access token for authorization: client_credentials
+    OAuth client_credentials = (OAuth) defaultClient.getAuthentication("client_credentials");
+    client_credentials.setAccessToken("YOUR ACCESS TOKEN");

     BoardsApi apiInstance = new BoardsApi(defaultClient);
     String boardId = "boardId_example"; // String | Unique identifier of a board.
     String adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.
     String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. try {
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. try {
       BoardSectionsList200Response result = apiInstance.boardSectionsList(boardId, adAccountId, bookmark, pageSize);
       System.out.println(result);